5.10. Table Partitioning

 ON CONFLICTaction is only taken in case of unique violations on the specified target relation, not its child relations.

-Triggers or rules will be needed to route rows to the desired partition, unless the application is explicitly aware of the partitioning scheme.
+Triggers or rules will be needed to route rows to the desired child table, unless the application is explicitly aware of the partitioning scheme.
 Triggers may be complicated to write, and will be much slower than the tuple routing performed internally by declarative partitioning.

-Constraint exclusion is a query optimization technique that improves performance for partitioned tables defined in the fashion described above (both declaratively partitioned tables and those implemented using inheritance).
+Partition pruning is a query optimization technique that improves performance for declaratively partitioned tables.
 As an example:

-Without constraint exclusion, the above query would scan each of
+Without partition pruning, the above query would scan each of the

-exclusion enabled, the planner will examine the constraints of each
+partition pruning enabled, the planner will examine the definition

-partition and try to prove that the partition need not
+of each partition and prove that the partition need not

 be scanned because it could not contain any rows meeting the query's